 The Holiday Break Is Not A Break

-This may be the mantra of most parents and caretakers, but we know that it hits a little different for the special needs parent.
+This may be the mantra of most parents and caretakers, but we know that it hits a little differently for the special needs parent.
 You don’t ever get a real break, do you?
-If we are being honest, time off of school or other activities that provide you a tiny bit of relief for a portion of a day can be daunting.
+If we are being honest, time off of school or other activities that provide you with a tiny bit of relief for a portion of a day can be daunting.
 COVID hasn’t helped either, has it?
 And I know you want to be with that precious person that brings you so much joy, but… to call it a break?
 False advertising.

 First, you are not alone.

 Below is a compilation of entertainment options that don’t feel like straight-up screen time that could provide a little extra family fun over your upcoming holiday.
 Each situation is different, and it can be frustrating when someone makes a suggestion that doesn’t fit your loved one’s ability level, but as a special educator for students with severe and profound disabilities, I am the queen of adaptations so bring on the challenges in the comment section.
 I’ll do my best to come up with some modifications to allow for optimum participation by all!

 Ok, I pulled one straight out of the classroom now that you know I teach.
 Here are some links to some neat places to go from the comfort of your own home.

 To make this extra special, I suggest setting up the whole experience as real as possible.
 So, let’s pretend that we are going to visit the San Diego zoo via their live feeds.
 That means, our dining room table is now a car, and we are driving and jamming out to good songs and having road trips snacks.
 For admission into the park, we’ll provide our tickets (sticker, cut-up piece of paper, whatever) to the parent in the doorway of the living room, and our first stop is the gorilla cages- already cued up on the tv/computer/device.
 It does take a little bit of planning to make it a memorable experience, but there is so much to choose from if you explore the links above.